-- Attach the signal cable from the drive to Local Bus connector 2, which is labeled J6 on the system board. - Set the newly installed drive as a master device if one of these conditions exists: - The new drive is the only drive attached to the connector. - Another drive that is not a hard disk drive (such as a CD-ROM) is already attached to the connector.
+- Attach the signal cable from the drive to Local Bus connector 2, which is labeled J6 on the system board. - Set the new drive as a master device if one of these conditions exists: - The new drive is the only drive attached to the connector. - Another drive that is not a hard disk drive or a Zip drive (such as a CD-ROM) is already attached to the connector.
 Set the drive that is already attached to the connector as the slave device.
-Jumpers for setting CD-ROM drives as master or slave devices are typically located at the back of the drive. - Set the newly installed hard disk as a slave device if another hard disk is already attached to the connector.
+Jumpers for setting CD-ROM drives as master or slave devices are typically located at the back of the drive. - Set the new hard disk or Zip drive as a slave device if another hard disk or Zip drive is already attached to the connector.